by Peter Guzik

 Granato earned a hockey scholarship to Providence College, earning Player of the Year awards on the team and in Eastern College Athletic Conference.
 While attending college, she was also on the U.S. Women’s National Team.
 After using up her NCAA eligibility, she attended Concordia University in Montreal and earned her Master’s in Sports Administration.
 Again, she was a star of the team, leading Concordia to three consecutive provincial championships.
 She continued to play for the U.S. national team until 2005, including leading the 1998 gold medal-winning team as its captain and winning the silver medal in 2002.
 In 2006, the controversial decision not to include her on the team led to many people being upset with the decision.
 This was especially disappointing to fans when the team lost in the semifinals to Sweden, eventually earning the bronze medal.

 Granato has continued to be a leader for women’s role in hockey since she finished her playing days.
-In 2010, she was the first woman elected to the Hockey Hall of Fame.
-In 2019, she was the first woman hired by an NHL team to be a scout.
-In addition to being born into a family of hockey, she has married into one as well.
+In 2010, she was the first woman elected to the Hockey Hall of Fame, and in 2019, she was the first woman hired by an NHL team to be a scout.
+Along with being born into a family of hockey, she has married into one as well.
 Her husband, Ray Ferraro, and her stepson played in the NHL.

 26. Lisa Fernandez – Softball